Repair or Replace?

 Running a faulty, aging air conditioning unit can end being unsafe.
 Frayed wires are a fire risk, and chemical leaks pose a health hazard for you and the planet.
 And if your ductwork is of the same vintage as your old system, chances are it is not only leaking, but also full of dust, mold, and other allergens.

 Carr customers have relied on our expertise and honest advice for over 30 years.
 If a whole new system is unnecessary, then we will recommend repairs.
 If a replacement system is what is called for, you can trust our experts to provide the best options and recommendations on the ideal custom-designed heating and cooling system that will best fit the unique needs of your home or business.

-Installing an AC system requires a high level of skill, knowledge, and experience.
+HVAC installation requires a high level of skill, knowledge, and experience.
 Not only does the system design and construction need to comply with all applicable state and local building codes, but the final installation must also follow the manufacturer’s specifications to keep your warranty protected.
 And all components of the ventilation system – the ductwork, plenum, etc., must be sized and assembled precisely to assure proper airflow and avoid pressure problems that can cause excessive noise, condensation, and other issues.
-The job demands a licensed, trained professional like the ones at Carr AC.
+HVAC installation demands a licensed, trained professional like the ones at Carr AC.

 As an EPA-certified company, we offer a full range of Energy Star products that can offer enhanced comfort while reducing your monthly electric bills.

-When the time comes to replace your current air conditioning system, count on the service professionals at Carr AC to design and install your HVAC correctly, affordably, and on-time.
+When the time comes to replace your current air conditioning system, count on the service professionals at Carr AC to design and provide HVAC installation correctly, affordably, and on-time.
 To schedule an appointment, call 727.447.7212 today.